ianarizpe/MediaHandBoyV1/README.md

 1. buttons to navigate BACK to pages
 2. *AN INTRUCTIONS PAGE (FULL OF INFORMATION)*
 3. custom fonts for page headings
+4. fix intro and all other pages so that they work when you resize window, the intro page looks all lopsided...even when in full screen
-4. robust playlist
+5. robust playlist
-5. button to enable/disable hand controls
+6. button to enable/disable hand controls
-6. make sure all songs are one that are not copyrighted and ones we have permission to use
+7. make sure all songs are one that are not copyrighted and ones we have permission to use
-7. add a sidebar or header to navigate
+8. add a sidebar or header to navigate
-8. be able to port in from another music service
+9. be able to port in from another music service
-9. train more photos
+10. train more photos
 11. button to turn camera off _optional_
 12. button to show media pipe skeleton _optional_